Last updated: November 05, 2024

 Please note: Discover® Home Loans offers a home equity loan product but does not offer HELOCs.

 A home equity line of credit (HELOC) can be a powerful way to tap into the equity you’ve built up in your home.
-Many homeowners enjoy HELOCs’ flexibility, and fixed interest rates make it easy to budget for repayments.
-However, not all lenders offer a fixed-rate HELOC, and this niche mortgage product isn’t the best option for everyone.
+Many homeowners enjoy a HELOCs’ flexibility, and fixed interest rates may make it easy to budget for repayments.
+However, not all lenders offer a fixed-rate HELOC, and this mortgage product isn’t the best option for everyone.

 What to know about fixed-rate HELOCs